avioconsulting/mule-vault-properties-provider/README.md

 ```

 ##### SSL Configuration with TLS Authentication (PEM)
-Parameter:
+Attributes:

 *   useTlsAuth - true to authenticate via TLS certificate (must be in key store)
 *   verifySSL - true to validate certificats
 *   pemFile - path to PEM file for vault server SSL
 *   clientPemFile - An X.509 client certificate, for use with Vault's TLS Certificate auth backend
 *   clientKeyPemFile - An RSA private key, for use with Vault's TLS Certificate auth backend

 ```xml
 <vault-properties-provider:config name="config" vaultUrl="http://localhost:8200">